c-smile/sciter-js-sdk/docs/md/HTML.md

 ## Misc

+- **Attribute events (onclick..) are not supported. (unless you implement method for it to work).**
-- Sciter allow the use of the custom element tags, make sure to give it a default style.
+- Sciter allows the use of custom element tags, make sure to give them a default style.
 - You can show popup with [`Element.popup`](Element.md#popup).
-- Attribute events (onclick..) are not supported. (unless you implement method for it to work).
 - String `&platform-cmd-mod;` is replaced with `Ctrl/CMD...`
 - [List of input elements](https://sciter.com/developers/for-web-programmers/input-elements-map/)